skaslev/gl3w/README.rst

 gl3w_ is the easiest way to get your hands on the functionality offered by OpenGL 3/4 core profile specification.

-It consists of a simple Python 2.6 script which downloads the Khronos_ supported gl3.h_ header and generates gl3w.h and gl3w.c from it.
-The resulting files can then be included and statically linked in your project.
+It consists of a simple Python 2.6 script that downloads the Khronos_ supported gl3.h_ header and generates gl3w.h and gl3w.c from it.
+The resulting files can then be included and statically linked into your project.

 Example
 -------